Wait! Don’t start yet! Put some –appropriate- music on first!

 Fourth Stop: ALBEROBELLO

 Alberobello was the place I was looking forward to seeing and you can easily understand why.
-A small town of 10,000 inhabitants, with picturesque white houses and conical domes, is not difficult to transfer us to a medieval fairy-tale of the most imaginative childhood creativity-or more simply to my favorite Smurfs’ village.
+A small town of 10,000 inhabitants, with picturesque white houses and conical domes, is not difficult to transfer us to a medieval fairy-tale of the most imaginative childhood creativity or, more simply, my favorite Smurfs’ village.
 But the fairy-tale Alberobello is actually real.
 The history of these special houses is linked to the decree of the Kingdom of Naples in the fifteenth century.
 Peasants built their houses and dwellings without mortar so that, in case of royal inspection, the structures could quickly and easily be taken down and the tax bill would remain low.

-You’ll find the in two areas, one called Rione Monti, with 1,000 trulli and many gift shops and the other, the quietest, is Rione Aia Piccola, with 500 trulli and a more authentic aura.
+You’ll find the in two areas, one called Rione Monti, with 1,000 trulli and many gift shops, and the other, the quietest, is Rione Aia Piccola, with 500 trulli and a more authentic aura.

 We checked in a beautiful boutique hotel, the Palazzo Scotto, a historic mansion with domes, in the Rione Aia Piccola district, where we had the best host, Valerio.
 That first night, walking through the alleys, among the trulli, we were not sure whether we were dreaming or all we experience is, in fact, reality.
 Until we realized it, we had reached our destination.
 Another trullo, Trattoria Terra Madre.
-There the concept is very simple: sowing, cultivating, harvesting and only biological materials.
-To eat in a trullo is by itself an experience but tasting their organic dishes, certainly another one.
+There the concept is very simple: sowing, cultivating, harvesting, and only biological materials.
+To eat in a trullo is by itself an experience but tasting their organic dishes, is certainly another one.

 Alberobello is a miracle!
-It’s absolutely worth experiencing it.
+It’s absolutely worth experiencing.
 However, it does not cease to be very touristic, so I would suggest that you start your walk early enough in the morning to get a taste before the hordes of tourists arrive or later in the afternoon when the majority would have departed.

 Distance by train from Alberobello (Fasano) -> Locorotondo: Approximately 10 minutes / Cost: from 1 € / Frequency: every hour.